Orthodontic Treatment of Impacted Teeth

 Adrian BECKER – Editions WILEY-BLACKWEL 2012 – 446 pages

-Adrian BECKER, Professor Emeritus at Hadassa University in Jerusalem, was one of the renowned guest speakers at the recent Journées de l'Orthodontie.
+Adrian Becker, Professor Emeritus at Hadassah University in Jerusalem, was among the renowned speakers invited to the recent Orthodontic Days.
 He brilliantly led the post-congress course on impacted teeth.

 He is the author of a reference work on the subject, entitled "Orthodontic Treatment of Impacted Teeth".
-The third version, published by Wiley-Blackwel in 2012, is remarkable in more ways than one.
+The third version, published by Wiley-Blackwell in 2012, is remarkable in more ways than one.

-A fascinating discussion ensued on the pros and cons of the various surgical protocols.
-Adrian Becker, for his part, favors a minima surgery with repositioning of the flap to promote optimal healing of the gingiva.
-The quality of the periodontal results obtained with this technique
+A fascinating discussion ensued regarding the advantages and disadvantages of different surgical protocols.
+Adrian Becker, for his part, favored minimally invasive surgery with flap repositioning to promote optimal gum healing.
+The quality of the periodontal results obtained with this

-But the author doesn't limit himself to canines: all teeth are examined with a fine-tooth comb.
-An entire chapter is devoted to maxillary impacted central incisors, whose roots may be dilacerated as a result of early childhood trauma.
-Rarely has the subject been treated with such rigor and precision, whether in terms of etiopathogeny, diagnosis or treatment.
+But the author doesn't limit himself to canines: all teeth are examined in detail.
+An entire chapter is dedicated to impacted maxillary central incisors, whose roots can be lacerated following trauma in early childhood.
+The subject has rarely been treated with such rigor and precision, whether in terms of etiopathogenesis, diagnosis, or treatment.

-Multiple inclusions are also discussed, in the context of local pathologies - cysts - or general pathologies - cleidocranial dysplasia.
+Multiple inclusions are also addressed, in the context of local pathologies – cysts – or general pathologies – cleidocranial dysplasia.

-Finally, an entire chapter is devoted to the causes of failure.
+Finally, it should be noted that an entire chapter is devoted to the causes of failure.
 Particular attention is paid to anchoring management.

-mini-plates offer interesting prospects, particularly for the most complex cases.
+mini-plates offer interesting possibilities in this regard, particularly for the most complex cases.

-In 446 pages, the author passes on over 40 years' experience in the field of impacted teeth.
+Throughout the 446 pages, the author shares over 40 years of experience in the field of impacted teeth.

-His teaching is rich and dense, illustrated by a vast iconography and supported by a recent and relevant literature review.
-Adrian Becker runs a website devoted to all the problems posed by impacted teeth.
-The site is aimed not only at orthodontists worldwide, but also at
+His teaching is rich and comprehensive; it is illustrated with extensive iconography and draws on a review of recent and relevant literature.
+Adrian Becker runs a website dedicated to all the problems posed by impacted teeth.
+This site is aimed at orthodontists worldwide, as well as

 patients and their parents seeking information on this subject.